 Lauren Henry Scholz joined the College of Law in 2017.
 Before coming to FSU, she was a fellow at the Project on the Foundations of Private Law and the Berkman Klein Center for Internet & Society, both at Harvard Law School.
 She also was a fellow at Yale Law School’s Information Society Project.
 Her research interests include contracts, torts, commercial law, information privacy and cybersecurity.

-Bill Hunkapiller is currently the Director of Information Security and Privacy for Florida State University.
+Bill Hunkapiller is currently the Chief Information Security Officer for Florida State University.